“Mummy! Green!” Akudo’s younger son shouted, snapping her out of her thoughts.

 “What is nearly three years?
 It’s two years, full stop.
 No ‘nearly’ anything.”
 Akudo shot back.

-“It’s only four months!”
+“It’s only two months!”
 Akudo said, rolling her eyes.

 Akudo shot him an incredulous look.